 Building your project

 Make sure your project is set to build automatically: Project > Build Automatically.
 If you have VHDL files in the project folder that are not really a part of the folder, you should unmap them from your VHDL libraries.
-Read more about junk-files.
+Read more about excluding files.
 Your project should not have any errors (red markers).
 If it does, try to figure out what went wrong: Is it a legacy junk file?
 Is there a bug in your VHDL code?
 Did you forget to add a library?